Convert a single-family to a multifamily using FHA 203k.

 ResultIneligible for 203k (max 110%)

 Do some work upfront before ordering the appraisal and getting a bid.
-Make sure the property’s value will skyrocket because of the work put in.
+Make sure the property’s value will skyrocket.

 You can convert basement or attic space to additional units